Skip to main content

 Anytime a worksite has dangerous equipment or heavy machinery, the site should be considered closed unless a person goes through a check-in process and wears proper protective gear.
 Most contractors take care of this on their own.
 Your church will be responsible for the safety of your volunteers.

 A comprehensive project planning phase shines here.
-A church project manager who accounts for as many details as possible propels the project forward even in the face of the inevitable setbacks.
+A church project manager who accounts for as many details as possible propels the project forward despite inevitable setbacks.

 Step 4: Closing The Project

-Each project will have set goals according to the plan that the manager set in Step 1.
+Each project will have set goals according to the manager's plan in Step 1.
 As the project nears fulfilling those goals, the project manager is responsible for ensuring the work was completed correctly and, if so, paying the contractors and thanking the volunteers.
 Each step within the plan should be completed before victory is declared.

-The project, if it involves construction, cannot be completed until the final inspection.
-Be sure that your contractors and volunteers are still available until that inspection is complete.
+If it involves construction, the project cannot be completed until the final inspection.
+Ensure your contractors and volunteers are still available until that inspection is complete.

-The project manager should write a final report on the project detailing the highs and lows of the process.
-This report tells future managers or refreshes the current manager’s memory, of who worked well in which areas and who should be avoided in the future.
+The project manager should write a final report detailing the project's highs and lows.
+This report tells future managers or refreshes the current manager’s memory of who worked well in which areas and who should be avoided in the future.
 Detailed notes of what went wrong in the inspections allow the leadership in older buildings to know what to look out for in future projects.

-Many projects will require some amount of maintenance.
-An expansion to your sanctuary means more cleaning and more seating.
-An upgrade to your sound system means more technical expertise is needed in each service.
+Many projects will require some maintenance.
+Expanding your sanctuary means more cleaning and seating.
+Upgrading your sound system means more technical expertise is needed in each service.
 Upgrading your computers or adding a church network can mean creating an IT department.

 These continuing costs should be considered before starting a project.
 New things are only better if you can pay for them.
 Some projects, though, pay for themselves through saving on electricity or heating.